Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Implementation Details

 \textbf{Stage 1 (\methodname{} Parallel):} This stage focuses on aligning EEG representations and training the auxiliary heads.
 We trained only the EEG encoder and auxiliary heads (approx. 16.7M trainable parameters) for 50 epochs.
 Model checkpoints were selected based on the validation accuracy and the minima of the regression losses.
 We employed a cosine annealing learning rate scheduler with a 15-epoch linear warmup, bounded between $1.0 \times 10^{-5}$ and $2.0 \times 10^{-4}$.
 The loss weights for this stage are detailed in Table \ref{tab:loss_weights_combined}.
 The approximate training duration was 7 hours.

 \textbf{Stage 2 \& E2E Fine-tuning:} For the generative phase, we utilized a native PyTorch pipeline initialized with the optimal Stage 1 checkpoint.
-To balance efficiency and performance, we adopted LoRA (Low-Rank Adaptation) for the LLM.
-The trainable parameter distribution is as follows: Projector (1M), LoRA Adapters (36M), and the frozen LLM Backbone (784M).
+We adopted the frozen setting for LLM because it consistently best prevented overfitting to language priors.
 The model was trained jointly for 25 epochs.
 We used a cosine annealing scheduler with a 3-epoch warmup.
 The learning rates were layer-specific: $8.0 \times 10^{-5}$ for the Stage 1 encoder, $2.0 \times 10^{-4}$ for the projector, and $1.0 \times 10^{-5}$ for the unfrozen LLM components.
 A weight decay of 0.05 was applied.
 The loss configuration is provided in Table \ref{tab:loss_weights_combined}.
 The training time was approximately 1 hour for the initial Stage 2 alignment and 7 hours for the joint E2E training.